Manages the different ground materials in the scene associating each one with an Unity PhysicMaterial.

 Note that None is also valid as physic material for identifying a ground material.
 This would match the colliders without physic material assigned.

-Loading scenes and objects from bundles
+Loading scenes and objects from asset bundles

-Unity bundles store copies of the physic materials.
+Unity asset bundles store copies of the physic materials.
 When the bundle loaded, the physic materials are loaded as new instances, not references to the original.
 Thus, a GroundMaterialManager existing in the scene wouldn't recognize those materials.

 - Include the VPGroundMaterialManager object in the bundle, so references to the physic materials are preserved.

 - Explicitly fix the references to the physic materials in the colliders after loading the bundle.
-You can compare by name and assign a correct reference so the physic materials can be found in the GroundMaterialManager list.
+You may compare by name and assign a correct reference so the physic materials can be found in the GroundMaterialManager list.

 VehiclePhysics.GroundMaterial holds the data and objects associates to a specific ground